Tulip Tour - Amsterdam to Bruges - 8 day

 Today you will enjoy cycling in the green heart of Holland, following scenic country roads along a winding waterway.Day 4: Dordrecht - Zierikzee

 Zeeland is on the agenda today.
-This a province of the Netherlands characterized by light, wind, water, and space.
+This province of the Netherlands characterized by light, wind, water, and space.
 Because it is made up of islands, bridges and ferries will be carrying you across the waters as you drift down towards Belgium.
 Picture-book towns with ancient houses and cobbled streets line the banks.
 You will traverse a patchwork landscape of vast polders, idyllic countryside, rolling dunes, and golden sand flats.Day 5: Zierikzee - Middelburg

 A stroll down the narrow streets of Zierikzee is an absolute delight.
 Quaint old houses take you back in time to the town's glory days when ships set sail to sell salt, wool, fish, grain, and red dye as far afield as the Baltic and the Mediterranean.
 Your route continues to the charming village of Veere.
 From 1541, everything that was exported to Holland from Scotland (mainly wool) came ashore in, and was distributed from, Veere.
 This contract brought the town not only prosperity but also a very lively Scottish expat community that stayed for 300 years.
 Walk in their footsteps as you take a tour of the sights.
 Cruising further south, you will discover the nostalgic splendor of the city of Middelburg, the capital of Zeeland.
 In the 16th and 17th centuries, it was one of the most important centers of trade in the Netherlands.
 With a strong headwind, this trip can be very strenuous.
 In that case, you may prefer to do the first part of today's route on board the Quo Vadis, and start cycling at Zandkreek.
 The Feniks will moor in Middelburg, founded in the 12th century as an abbey.
 The city was the second most important center for the Dutch East India Company, active in Africa colonizing the southern coasts and slave trading on the western coastsDay 6: Middelburg - Gent